9. Issuance of AQF certification documentation

 10. Records of AQF certification documentation and assessments

-A registered training organisation must:
+A WA registered provider must:

 - maintain a register in accordance with the AQF Qualifications Register Policy of all: